avine/talk-rxjs/public/slides.md

 // Can be converted into a simple Observable... const observable$ = subject$.asObservable(/* ... */);

-// ...hiding the Observer interface observable$.next(/* ... */); // ❌ Property 'next' does not exist on type 'Observable'
+// ...hidding the Observer interface observable$.next(/* ... */); // ❌ Property 'next' does not exist on type 'Observable'
 ```